-Soft Skills: The ECA teaches students both academic performance and Soft Skills; which includes but is not limited to: Attendance, Communication, Follow Though, Note Taking, Organization Self-Advocacy, Problem Solving, Study Habits, Mindfulness, and others.
+Soft Skills: Soft skills comprise a key aspect of college-readiness at the ECA; they are the non-academic and "academic-adjacent" skills that students need to master in order to be successful in college classes.
+Soft Skills includes but is not limited to: Attendance, Communication, Follow Though, Note Taking, Organization Self-Advocacy, Problem Solving, Self-Awareness, Communication Skills, Study Habits, Mindfulness, Responsibility, and others.
 Successful demonstration of soft skills in addition to academic performance will eventually lead to a student being credentialed (approved) to transition into EMU courses.
 Students learn Soft Skills through a curriculum that is developed in-house and refined every year.
 After skills are taught and practiced, students self-assess their progress.
 ECA instructors and CORE advisors provide formal feedback about each student's progress in the area of soft skills twice during each semester: Soft Skills Review Day and Soft Skills Credentialing Day.